 The estimator walks you through steps to calculate your income and how much you’ve had withheld in income tax.
 It also allows you to factor in income from other sources, like a second job.

-The online worksheet lets you apply the standard deduction, which for a single filer is $12,200, or itemize your deductions by factoring qualified expenses, such as mortgage interest, charitable donations and medical expenses.
+The online worksheet lets you apply the standard deduction.
+For a single filer is $12,200, or itemize your deductions by factoring qualified expenses.
+For example, mortgage interest, charitable donations and medical expenses.
 The calculator also lets you work in tax credits, such as for purchasing an electric car.

 Once completed, the estimator shows whether your current withholding has you on track to owe, get a refund at tax time or have a zero balance.

 You then have the option of choosing how to adjust your W-4.
 Depending on whether you want to end up with nothing owed, but also no refund, or to have the IRS return the extra money you paid over the course of the year.
 Clicking either option generates instructions on how to fill in the W-4.
 It’s pretty simple.

 Among the features of the withholding estimator are tips and links to help you determine if you qualify for any tax credits or deductions.

 It also includes a way for workers who are self-employed but also have income from wages or other sources to determine their withholding tax.